HoustonJ2013/Capstone_DL_Object_detection/README.md

 The two challenges above require a significant change and experiment on top of the current network structure.
 There is another structure proposed by Facebook AI research ([mask RCNN](https://github.com/matterport/Mask_RCNN) that is worth to test in the further.

-- Data sets: Lack of good quality data sets in each applicatoin domain is a big constraint.
+- Data sets: A good quality data sets in each applicatoin domain is essential

 ### Developement Notes